tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/C SDK/快速入门_intl_en.md

 Below is the general process of using COS XML C SDK.

 1. Initialize the SDK.
 2. Set the request option parameters.
-For the definitions of parameters such as `APPID`, `SecretId`, `SecretKey`, and `Bucket`, please see [COS Glossary](https://intl.cloud.tencent.com/document/product/436/7751#cos-glossary).
+For the definitions of parameters such as APPID, SecretId, SecretKey, and Bucket, see [COS Glossary](https://intl.cloud.tencent.com/document/product/436/7751).
-- APPID is one of the account identifiers assigned by the system after you register a Tencent Cloud account.
+ - APPID is one of the account IDs assigned by the system after you register for a Tencent Cloud account.
  - `access_key_id` and `access_key_secret` are account API keys.
  - `endpoint` is the COS access domain name.
-For more information, please see [Regions and Access Endpoints](https://intl.cloud.tencent.com/document/product/436/6224).
-For example, the endpoint of the Guangzhou region is `cos.ap-guangzhou.myqcloud.com`, and the global acceleration endpoint is `cos.accelerate.myqcloud.com`.
+For more information, see [Regions and Access Endpoints](https://intl.cloud.tencent.com/document/product/436/6224).
+For example, the endpoint of the Guangzhou region is `cos.ap-guangzhou.myqcloud.com`, and the endpoint of a global acceleration domain name is `cos.accelerate.myqcloud.com`.
+You can add "http" or "https" to the endpoints.
+The SDK accesses COS via HTTP by default.
+For example, the endpoint for accessing the Guangzhou region via HTTPS is `https://cos.ap-guangzhou.myqlcoud.com`.
+ - `is_cname` specifies whether an endpoint is a custom domain name.
+If `is_cname` is set to 1, the endpoint is a custom domain name.
 3. Set the parameters required for APIs.
 4. Call the SDK API to initiate a request and get the response.